Vanessa Demopoulos

-Crystal Vanessa Demopoulos (born September 22, 1988) is an American female mixed martial artist who competes in the Strawweight division of the Ultimate Fighting Championship.
+Crystal Vanessa Demopoulos (born September 22, 1988) is an American mixed martial artist who competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).

 Background

 Born in Cleveland, Ohio, her parents and paternal grandparents raised her in Greece, as she is half Greek herself and Greek is her first language.
-After she got involved with drugs and became homeless as a teenager, she followed in her mother's footsteps at the age of 18 and became an exotic dancer, continuing in the profession until right before her appearance at UFC 270.
+After she got involved with drugs and became homeless as a teenager, she got her life back together by following in her mother's footsteps at the age of 18, becoming an exotic dancer, continuing in the profession until right before her appearance at UFC 270.

 Demopoulos started training in MMA around the age of 21, however her childhood was filled with fighting, even getting kicked out of schools for fighting.

 Mixed martial arts career

 Early career

 In her MMA debut at Iron Tiger Fight Series 79, she faced Emme Weber and went on to submit her in the first round via armbar.
 She made her Legacy Fighting Alliance debut at LFA 52, losing via unanimous decision to Itzel Sequivel.
 In her second appearance with LFA at LFA 62, She defeated Valerie Soto via majority decision.
 At LFA 69, she submitted Nadine Mandaiu in the first round via armbar, before defeating Loveth Young at LFA 81 via unanimous decision.

 Demopoulos faced Sam Hughes for the inaugural LFA Women's Strawweight Championship on July 17, 2020 at LFA 85.
-She won the bout after chocking Hughes unconscious in the 4th round via inverted triangle choke.
+She won the bout after choking Hughes unconscious in the 4th round via inverted triangle choke.

-On 11 August 2020, Demopoulos appeared on Dana White's Contender Series 28 against Cory McKenna.
+On August 11, 2020, Demopoulos appeared on Dana White's Contender Series 28 against Cory McKenna.
 She lost the bout via unanimous decision.

 In the next bout at LFA 94, Demopoulos attempted to defend the LFA Women's Strawweight Championship against Lupita Godinez, losing the close bout and the belt via majority decision.

 She rebounded from the loss, defeating Cynthia Arceo in 37 seconds via TKO stoppage at LFA 103 on March 26, 2021.

 Demopoulos was booked to face Kathryn Paprocki on August 27, 2021 at LFA 114, however she was called to fight on short notice in the UFC.